David Lipscomb (1831-1917) was an influential Tennessee preacher who edited a weekly paper from 1866-1917 and published a book Civil Government

 in 1889.
 Although few, if any, economists appear to be aware of David Lipscomb, Lipscombs writing includes many points that political economists, especially radical libertarian ones, are making today.
 This article highlights some of Lipscombs insights and relates them to arguments made by economists in the past three decades.
 Lipscomb argued that government is not created for the benefit of the public but for the benefit of the rulers.
 He believed that all governments, including democratic ones, are problematic.
 He argued that self-serving politicians actually create conflict and violence and that the public should withdraw support from government.
 He argued that moral people should not participate in politics, should not vote, and should not fight in wars.
 Modern libertarian economists make similar arguments that Lipscomb made more than a century in advance.

-Edward Stringham is Research Fellow at the Independent Institute, Lloyd V. Hackley Endowed Chair for Capitalism and Free Enterprise Studies at Fayetteville State University, and editor of the Independent Institute book Anarchy and the Law: The Political Economy of Choice.
+Edward P. Stringham is Research Fellow at the Independent Institute; Associate Professor of Business Economics in the Area of Energy, Economics and Law in the Rawls College of Business at Texas Tech University; and editor of the Independent Institute book Anarchy and the Law: The Political Economy of Choice.